Cerylion/TheChainLair/src/pages/pongV2/PONG_CODE_REVIEW.md

 ✅ **Configuration Constants Extraction**: Successfully completed - all magic numbers have been centralized into a comprehensive GAME_CONFIG object, improving maintainability and making the codebase more configurable.

 ✅ **Sound Utility Functions**: Successfully completed - eliminated repetitive sound management code by implementing `playSound()` and `stopSound()` utility functions.
 All instances of duplicated sound playing/stopping logic have been replaced with clean utility function calls, following DRY principles and improving code maintainability.

+✅ **Coordinate Transformation Logic Extraction**: Successfully completed - eliminated duplicate coordinate transformation code by implementing a sophisticated `transformTouchCoordinates()` utility function.
+This function handles both fullscreen and normal modes with advanced transform matrix scaling, significantly improving touch accuracy and code maintainability.
+The utility is now consistently used in both `touchStartHandler` and `touchMoveHandler`, removing 40+ lines of duplicated logic.

+✅ **Critical Bug Fixes**: Resolved two major runtime issues:
+- **Exit Button Navigation Error**: Fixed router navigation issue that was causing application crashes
+- **Canvas Initialization Error**: Resolved variable scope and reference timing issues in useEffect cleanup function that were preventing proper canvas initialization

+**Current Status**: All high-priority refactoring items have been completed.
+The codebase now has significantly improved maintainability, reduced duplication, and enhanced functionality.
+The application runs without runtime errors and provides a better user experience.